 If you plan to take more than one shot, put the camera on a tripod to keep the distance and angle between the lens and the object constant.

 Place the camera perfectly perpendicular to the object and as far as possible from it.
-If the camera is not perpendicular this will produce area perspective distortions correct then using the Perspective window.
+If the camera is not perpendicular and there area perspective distortions correct then using the Perspective window.

 In some cases it may useful using food wrap plastic to flatten the objects against the sheet and keep them in place as the following pictures shows: